 AbleData provides free objective information on assistive technology and rehabilitation equipment available from domestic and international sources to consumers, organizations, professionals, and caregivers within the United States (http://www.abledata.com).

-AbleData is sponsored by the National Institute on Disability and Rehabilitation Research (NIDRR), part of the Office of Special Education and Rehabilitative Services (OSERS) of the U.S. Department of Education.
+AbleData is sponsored by the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR), part of the Office of Special Education and Rehabilitative Services (OSERS) of the U.S. Department of Education.

 AbleData's most significant resource is the AbleData database of assistive technology, which contains objective information on more than 37,000 assistive products (over 23,000 of which are currently available).
 For each product, a detailed description of the product's functions and features, price information (when available), and contact information for the product's manufacturer and/or distributors are provided.
 AbleData's product information is updated daily, and its staff add over 1,200 new products each year.
 Listing products on AbleData is free for assistive technology companies.
 The AbleData website receives over 260,000 visitors and over 900,000 page views each month.